RebGov/WeatherService/README.md

 Docker Container that hosts Weather Service API.

-Enter your latitude/longitude in the request body and receive back the weather condition in given location.
+Enter your decimal (DD) latitude/longitude in the request body and receive back the weather condition in given location.

 ### RUN
 ``` WEATHER_ID={use-your-value} docker compose up --build```